-

 Construction professionals

-Ebony regularly acts in all aspects of professional negligence disputes concerning construction professionals such as architects, structural engineers, project managers, construction managers and quantity surveyors.
+Ebony regularly acts in all aspects of professional negligence disputes concerning construction professionals, including architects, structural and geotechnical engineers, project managers, construction managers and quantity surveyors.

 - Multi-million-pound professional negligence case involving allegations of negligent design and a termination dispute on a substantial gasification power plant.

-- Instructed in a claim against a firm of chartered surveyors over contract management services for refurbishment and roof works to Grade II listed terraced properties overlooking the English Channel.
+- Acted in a claim against a firm of chartered surveyors over contract management services for refurbishment and roof works to Grade II listed terraced properties overlooking the English Channel.

 - Legal professionals